Macseam/TranslitRusEng/README.md

 # TranslitRusEng
 ### Transliteration script for rus-eng transitions and vice versa
 ### (ISO 9/ГОСТ 7.79 with a few improvements)
-Usage: transliterateEngRu (stringToTransliterate, [optional: true to remove apostrophes])
+Usage: transliterateEngRu(stringToTransliterate, [optional: send true as a second agrument to remove apostrophes and make result url-friendly])

 ---
 Example: